 If you have any questions or would like to discuss using the service, feel free to contact us at email@example.com.

-VR and AR Oxford Hub is a student project winner of the IT Innovation Challenge award 2017.
+Oxford X-Reality Hub is a student project winner of the IT Innovation Challenge award 2017.
 The aim is to bring together people, knowledge and resources related to VR and AR technologies.
+They run many event throughout the year for University members.
 Learn more here: https://oxr.eng.ox.ac.uk/